binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 Now turning our attention to the server side...
 Untrusted data (data entered by a user), should always be treated as though it may contain attack code.
 This data should not be sent anywhere without taking the necessary steps to detect and neutralise the malicious code depending on which execution contexts it will pass through.

-With applications becoming more interconnected, attacks being buried in user input and decoded and/or executed by a downstream interpreter is becoming all the more common.
+With applications becoming more interconnected, attacks being buried in user input and decoded and/or executed by a downstream interpreter is common.
 Input validation, that is restricting user input to allow only certain white listed characters and restricting field lengths are only two forms of defence.
 Any decent attacker can get around client side validation, so you need to employ defence in depth.
 If you need to validate, filter and sanitise, at the very least, it needs to be done on the server side.

-I found `System.Net.WebUtility` from the `System.Web.dll` to do most of what we needed other than provide us with fine grained information of what had been tampered with.
+I found `System.Net.WebUtility` from the `System.Web.dll` assembly to do most of what we needed other than provide us with fine grained information of what had been tampered with.
 So I took it and extended it slightly.
 We had not employed AOP at this stage, so there was some copy past modifying.

 First up, the exceptions we used:

-{title="Common.WcfHelpers.ErrorHandling.Exceptions.WcfException", linenos=on, lang=C#}
+{title="Common.WcfHelpers.ErrorHandling.Exceptions.WcfException", linenos=off, lang=C#}
     namespace Common.WcfHelpers.ErrorHandling.Exceptions {
        public abstract class WcfException : Exception {
           /// <summary>
-          /// In order to set the message for the client, set it here, or via the property directly in order to over ride default value.
+          /// In order to set the message for the client, set it here,
+	  /// or via the property directly in order to over ride default value.
           /// </summary>
+          /// <param name="message">
-          /// <param name="message">The message to be assigned to the Exception's Message.</param>
+	  /// The message to be assigned to the Exception's Message.
+	  /// </param>
+          /// <param name="innerException">
-          /// <param name="innerException">The exception to be assigned to the Exception's InnerException.</param>
+	  /// The exception to be assigned to the Exception's InnerException.
+	  /// </param>
+          /// <param name="messageForClient">
-          /// <param name="messageForClient">The client friendly message.
-This parameter is optional, but should be set.</param>
+	  /// The client friendly message.
+This parameter is optional, but should be set.
+	  /// </param>
+          public WcfException(
-          public WcfException(string message, Exception innerException = null, string messageForClient = null) : base(message, innerException) {
+	     string message, Exception innerException = null, string messageForClient = null ) : base(message, innerException) {
              MessageForClient = messageForClient;
           }